iotaledger/iota-wiki/shimmer/learn/governance/Shimmer Governance Intro.md

 ## **The Main Features of Shimmer Governance**

-**1. Open discussions in the Shimmer Discord** fostered by group of community members that regularly discuss and meet publicly to progress and develop Governance systems and tools for the Shimmer Community.
+**1. Open discussions in the Shimmer Discord** fostered by a group of community members that regularly discuss and meet publicly to progress and develop Governance systems and tools for the Shimmer Community.
 You can participate in this activity in The [#Governance-Discussions](https://discord.com/channels/397872799483428865/839927402242637834) channels (make sure to activate the Governance role in the IOTA/Shimmer Discord) and participate in the [weekly meetings](https://youtube.com/playlist?list=PL5joP0FyJQU4eKPWfQWradNVjMIPq86ID).
 Every Community member is welcome and invited to join this critical work.

 **2. The official IOTA/Shimmer [Governance forum](https://govern.iota.org)**- Here is the place for specific discussions about proposals.
 It is the first stage of reaching community consensus on proposed changes through soft consensus polling in the forum.